 When business slowed, consider these financial adjustments to stabilize your operations and foster growth.

-Are there external factors at play, such as a seasonal dip in sales or a shift in the economy?
+Are there external factors at play, such as a seasonal decline in sales or an economic shift?

 Or are there internal issues that need to be addressed, such as inefficiencies in your operations or a lack of marketing efforts?